recette-lemon/DiscordTheme/README.md

 ## Uninstall

 To uninstall just run the `uninstall.sh`.
-If it fails or breaks the theme just re-download the zip.

 ## Features